nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 # Model selection

 Our aim is modelling *global* populations of red and grey squirrels over time.
-We begin by considering the *generic* *Lotka-Volterra* system s.t.
+We begin by considering the *generic* *Lotka-Volterra* system:

 $$
 \overset{\text{Generic Model}}{